 As detailed above, the joint venture between Mt.
 Labo and Galeo was terminated on January 31, 2017 and is subject to actions in both the Philippine Courts and Singapore Arbitration plan.
-The previous Secretary of the Department of Environment and Natural Resources announced a moratorium on new mining developments in the country, resulting in increased uncertainty with regard to the Mabilo Project.
-We are now awaiting the appointment of a new Secretary and will continue to work with Mt.
-Labo and the new appointee to help progress the Mabilo Project.
+The previous Secretary of the Department of Environment and Natural Resources announced a moratorium on new mining developments in the country and a ban on open pit mining, resulting in increased uncertainty with regard to the Mabilo Project.
+The Company believes the appointment of the new Secretary of the DENR will be constructive and positive for the industry.
+The Company intends to continue to work with Mt.
+Labo to help progress the Mabilo Project.